ddadaal/simstate/README.md

 - Store instance is **immutable**.
 Every time a state is changed, a new store instance is created.
 Therefore, when store instance is used in combination with your custom hook, make sure that **store instance is one of your hook deps**. [(examples/immutable_store_instance.tsx)](https://github.com/ddadaal/simstate/blob/master/examples/immutable_store_instance.tsx)

-# Related Articles
+# Related

-Why I write this library: [Simstate and Why](https://ddadaal.me/articles/simstate-and-why/en)
+[Simstate and Why](https://ddadaal.me/articles/simstate-and-why/en) (English): This article talks about why I write this library.
+[simstate-i18n](https://github.com/ddadaal/simstate-i18n): A Strongly-typed React i18n Library based on simstate.

 # Credits